CHILDREN’S PICTURE BOOK ILLUSTRATION

 6. Black and White Drawings

 In this stage, I sketch more refined black & white drawings, revising them with feedback from the author.
 It’s important that the author is happy with every detail prior to the start of the coloring step.
-Depending on how detailed my initial sketches were, if no changes were needed or for other reasons, occasionally we can skip this step and move right into the final painting and coloring step.
+Depending on how detailed my initial sketches were in Step 4, occasionally we can skip this step and move right into the final paintings and coloring step.
 It varies from project to project and page to page.

 Finally, the drawings start coming to life in this step as I begin the final paintings of the illustrations!
 I will do one complete painting to make sure the author is happy with the overall style, aesthetic, and colors.
 After that I move on to painting the remaining illustrations, usually working on several at one time to ensure consistency from illustration to illustration.